111. Teaching and Learning and Teaching Evaluation

 Given the nature of the USRI data, the upper whisker or cut-off (1.5 box lengths above the 75th percentile) will usually be above 5.0, and so need not be reported.

-For questions selected by an instructor, only the instructor shall receive the results.
+For questions selected by an instructor, only the instructor will receive the results.
 For questions initiated or mandated by a department or Faculty, the results will be reported to the instructor and the Chair, Director or Dean.

 The results will not be released online for at least ten days following the provision of the results to the instructor.
 (EXEC 07 NOV 2011)

 Access to online USRI data is provided to students only for the purpose of assisting with the selection of courses.
-Neither the Students' Union nor the Graduate Students' Association shall undertake analysis of USRI data available to members of those organizations.
+Neither the Students' Union nor the Graduate Students' Association will undertake analysis of USRI data available to members of those organizations.
 (EXEC 07 NOV 2011)

 Student questionnaires form an important part of evaluating teaching effectiveness but cannot be taken alone as a complete assessment of an instructor or course.
 Factors other than an instructor's teaching ability may influence ratings.
 These factors include class size, class level, Faculty, time of class, required versus optional course, grade expectations, student GPA, gender, race, ethnicity, age of both students and instructors.